The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 This is because a certain maturity and understanding is needed to comprehend the events of September 11.

-If you are one such parent, this is just the perfect tour for you because you only explore Ground Zero and the Memorial.
+If you are in New York with young kids, this tour is just right for you because you only explore Ground Zero and the Memorial.

 New Yorkers who have a personal connection to 9/11 guide this walking tour.